zhouyou-gu/ns-3-dev-ac-grl-wi-fi/README.md

+### NS-3 codes for sparse-ggm-wi-fi project.

-### NS-3 codes for "Graph Representation Learning for Contention and Interference Management in Wireless Networks". for sparse-wi-fi
+### NS-3 codes for "Graph Representation Learning for Contention and Interference Management in Wireless Networks".

 The Network Simulator, Version 3
 ================================